top of page

 Sandra's path to Bordeaux began on her family's large cattle and grain farm in northern Manitoba, Canada.
 Her father, a Hungarian immigrant with an Austrian wife, built the operation from humble beginnings into the largest farm in northern Manitoba - a story of hard work, land stewardship, and resilience that shaped Sandra's values.

 Sandra holds a university degree in Urban & Regional Planning and Architecture and has worked on projects across Toronto, Europe, South Korea, and China.
 That global perspective informs her approach to hospitality at Château Méaume.
 She understands that modern wine tourists seek authentic experiences, not staged attractions.
-When guests stay in our luxury 8-room gîte, Sandra ensures they experience real countryside life - farm-to-table meals, conversations about sustainable agriculture, and genuine connection to the land.
+When guests stay in our luxury gîte, Sandra ensures they experience real countryside life - farm-to-table meals, conversations about sustainable agriculture, and genuine connection to the land.

-Sandra manages the accommodation offering, oversees our environmental practices, and brings warmth and practical wisdom to every aspect of the estate.
+Sandra manages the export relationships, accommodation offering, oversees our environmental practices, and brings warmth and practical wisdom to every aspect of the estate.
 Her farm background makes her a natural steward of Méaume's 230-year commitment to working in harmony with nature.

 Bruno - Our Bordeaux Winemaker & Oenologue